asjadnaqvi/stata-schemepack/README.md

 # SCHEMEPACK v1.2

 In this repository are various ready-to-use Stata schemes.
-Most of the schemes have been programmed in three flavors: **white**, **black**, and **gg (grey)**.
-As the names suggest, these are the background colors, where the last one is inspired by the [ggplot2](https://ggplot2.tidyverse.org/) scheme in R.
+The earlier schemes come in three flavors: **white**, **black**, and **gg (grey)**.
+As the names suggest, these are the background colors, where the last one is inspired by the [ggplot2](https://ggplot2.tidyverse.org/) scheme in R. The newer schemes are standalone versions with unique colors that allows the graphs to stand out.

-These schemes are procedurally generated where the colors and other information is introduced in the schemes using scripts.
-The core white scheme is based on the [Cleanplots theme](https://www.trentonmize.com/software/cleanplots) (Mize 2018) that itself is derived from the [plainplots theme](https://www.stata.com/meeting/switzerland16/slides/bischof-switzerland16.pdf) (Bischof 2017).
-The colors have been passed on to the scheme using Ben Jann's [colorpalette](http://repec.sowi.unibe.ch/stata/palettes/index.html) package (Jann 2018).
+Addition info:

-* The dofile contains the script to test the code.
+* The [scheme_test.do](scheme_test.do) contains the script to test the various schemes.
-* The graph folder contains the high resolution sample figures.
+* The [figures](/figures) folder contains the high-resolution images of the schemes.

 Link to the Medium article that describes these schemes: [Stata graph schemes by The Stata Guide](https://medium.com/the-stata-guide/stata-schemes-5ef99d099585).
 Here you can learn how to program your own schemes.

+Note that scheme file options, e.g. colors, lines, sizes, etc. might be subject to minor adjustments to improve their overall visual quality.

 ## How to install and use SCHEMEPACK